Software Framework for Optically Accessible Quantum Memory Using Group-IV Color Centers in Diamond

 \section{Discussion and Outlook}

-Our executable quantum memory component leverages tin-vacancy (G4V) centers to store photonic time-bin qubits and demonstrates both robustness and versatility.
-We optimize $\pi/2$ pulse sequences using either microwave or optical control and tune cavity parameters to simulate the spin–photon entanglement that underlies the read-in and read-out operations.
-From these simulations we derive the corresponding Kraus-operators, thereby achieving the component’s central objective.
-The full module is available in \cite{code_strocka_qm}.
-Users may select optical or microwave control for the SiV$^{-}$ and SnV$^{-}$ for both read-in and read-out, and in all cases they can configure photon-generation fidelity of the auxiliary photon source, bandwidth of the incoming photon for read-in and read-out and the nanophotonic system’s temperature.
+Our executable quantum memory component leverages negatively charged silicon- and tin-vacancy (G4V) centers to store photonic time-bin qubits and demonstrates both robustness and versatility.
+The module computes the Kraus operators describing the read-in and read-out processes by internally optimizing all relevant control pulses and cavity parameters, including the locally optimal optical controls from \cite{strocka_token_2025}.
+The full implementation is available in \cite{code_strocka_qm}.

+Users may select optical control for the SnV$^{-}$ or microwave control for the SiV$^{-}$ and SnV$^{-}$ for both read-in and read-out, and in all cases they can configure photon-generation fidelity of the auxiliary photon source, bandwidth of the incoming photon for read-in and read-out and the nanophotonic system’s temperature.
 The user can also choose between the optimized phase gate and manually chosen parameters to produce a phase gate as well as the optimized spin gate and manually set propagated spin states.
 If microwave control is chosen, strain as well as DC and AC magnetic field strengths and orientations are also adjustable; under optical control these parameters remain fixed.

 The module can be further extended to enhance its versatility.
 For example, lifting the current constraints on optical control to permit arbitrary magnetic field strengths would broaden the accessible parameter space.
-Other group-IV vacancy centers, such as the silicon, germanium, and lead vacancies \cite{Thiering2018}, can also be included, serving an even broader research community.
+Other group-IV vacancy centers, such as the germanium, and lead vacancies \cite{Thiering2018}, can also be included, serving an even broader research community.
 In future iterations of the software module we plan to include the carbon nuclear spin as the quantum memory to increase the coherence time.

 Overall, the software component \cite{code_strocka_qm}, which is openly accessible, will enable a broad user base to study group-IV vacancy centers in a quantum-network setting making it a highly valuable research tool.